-- 1. Deliver teaching and assessment activities including lectures and setting/marking coursework to undergraduate students in in private law (at least two of Property, Equity, Contract, Family Law, Business Law, Intellectual Property). - 2.
-Deliver postgraduate teaching in private law and/or law & innovation. - 3.
-Select appropriate assessment instruments and criteria, assess the work and progress of students by reference to the criteria and provide constructive feedback to students. - 4.
-Seek ways of improving performance by reflecting on teaching design and delivery and obtaining and analysing feedback. - 5.
-May oversee research students as directed by the Head of School. - 6.
-Supervise clinical work, where it is part of the course, and advise students on techniques. - 7.
-Plan and develop independent teaching contributions and contribute to the design or revision of modules. - Help to develop appropriate teaching approaches and contribute to curriculum development.
+- 1. Deliver teaching and assessment activities including lectures and setting/marking coursework to undergraduate and postgraduate students in family law and in private law (at least two of Contract, Tort, Land Law, Equity & Trusts). - 2.
+Select appropriate assessment instruments and criteria, assess the work and progress of students by reference to the criteria and provide constructive feedback to students. - 3.
+Seek ways of improving performance by reflecting on teaching design and delivery and obtaining and analysing feedback. - 4.
+Oversee research students as directed by the Head of School. - 5.
+Supervise clinical work, where it is part of the course, and advise students on techniques. - 6.
+Plan and develop independent teaching contributions and contribute to the design or revision of modules. - 7.
+Help to develop appropriate teaching approaches and contribute to curriculum development.